 There is no sound like the thick silence of a home after a long hospital stay.
 For many families in Ontario, the delight of “discharge day” comes with a nagging pang of anxiety that arrives suddenly and intensely: How are we going to actually make this transition happen at home?

 When my father was discharged from the hospital after a complex cardiac procedure, we were elated—until we looked at his soft, low-profile queen bed.
-It was a gorgeous piece of furniture, but to a man who couldn’t sit up without winching or swing his legs over the side of the mattress without running out of breath before he could recline himself too far into it, that bed had ceased to be a sanctuary; it was an obstacle.
+It was a gorgeous piece of furniture, but to a man who couldn’t sit up without wincing or swing his legs over the side of the mattress without running out of breath before he could recline himself too far into it, that bed had ceased to be a sanctuary; it was an obstacle.

 The “Hospital-to-Home” Gap